Everything you need to know about the international dual PhD degree can be found in this FAQ for the academic year 2023-2024.

 You need to choose directors who are specialists in the field in which you wish to carry out your PhD thesis:

-- A PhD supervisor in Paris: chosen from among the members of Université de Paris’ doctoral school.
+- One PhD supervisor at Université Paris Cité, chosen from among the teachers and researchers of your doctoral school.

 Where will I have to pay the registration fee ?

-If your dual PhD degree agreement stipulates an exemption from tuition fees this year at Université de Paris, you must present your certificate of tuition or proof of enrollment from the partner university and a copy of your dual PhD degree agreement to the enrollment service of the School of Doctoral Studies (CED).
+If your dual PhD degree agreement stipulates an exemption from tuition fees this year at Université Paris Cité, you must present your certificate of tuition or proof of enrollment from the partner university and a copy of your dual PhD degree agreement to the enrollment service of the School of Doctoral Studies (CED).

 What are the process steps ?

 Step 1: Find your thesis supervisors and start discussions about your research aspirations and PhD topic as soon as possible.
-Remember to check the application deadlines for the international dual PhD degree program at Université de Paris as well as at the partner institutions.
+Remember to check the application deadlines for the international dual PhD degree programme at Université Paris Cité as well as at the partner institutions.

-Step 2: In the interim, please make good use of your time.
-Enroll in the first year of your doctoral studies at Université de Paris or at the foreign institutions (enrollment usually starts in july)
+Step 2: In the interim, make good use of your time.
+Enroll in the first year of your doctoral studies at Université Paris Cité.

-Step 3: Once registered, you can contact Mrs Essma ALEM to obtain an application form.
-It must be completed and signed by your PhD supervisor and the Doctoral School at Université de Paris and sent to the IRO (International Relations Office) for study and evaluation.
-Please pay special attention to completing all the sections of the form.
+Step 3: Once registered, upload the Cotutelle agreement request form.
+It must be completed and signed by your PhD supervisor and the Doctoral School at Université Paris Cité.
+Thereafter, the doctoral school will send it to the IRO (International Relations Office) for handling. (email@example.com).
+Please pay special attention to completing all the sections of the form, otherwise may need need to contact you requesting additional information.

 Step 4: After evaluating your application, the IRO’s International Cooperation team will contact the partner institutions involved to negotiate, validate and sign the international dual PhD degree agreement.